‘If you build it, they will come’ or (for the real film buffs amongst you) – ‘if you build it, he will come’.

 Whatever the line, the sentiment remains the same.
 Property development is intended to attract and draw people in.
 This applies whether you are a large international logistics company looking for a new distribution facility, a company looking for a new office or a high profile retailer wanting the pride of place in the latest shopping destination.

 That’s the theory anyway.

 But to build it you’ve got to fund it.
-As a developer there are a number of ways you can approach this.
-Broadly speaking you could split the options into four:
+As a developer, there are several ways you can approach this.
+You could split the options into four:

 - Forward funding; and

 - Forward sales.

 Forward sales are probably less common than they were in the past, and equity is great but is only viable if your shareholders have deep pockets, so for this note, we are going to focus on the differences between debt and forward funding.

 Debt comes in many shapes and sizes – junior debt, senior debt, mezzanine debt, bridging finance and so on, but what we are really dealing with in all cases is a bank or other financier lending money which is then secured by a charge against the property.